SeanFeldman/seanfeldman.com/content/posts/old/2007-11-22-life-without-r.md

 - VS.NET
 author: Sean Feldman
 ---

-I am not making any news by saying what was said before - R# folks were surprised as much as we were by so early release of  VS.NET 2008.
+<p>I am not making any news by saying what was said before - R# folks were surprised as much as we were by so early release of&nbsp;&nbsp;VS.NET 2008.
 I wonder what was the reason to this early release and how soon as a result of that we will be rushing to download SP1 for it...
 The point is not that.
 What I would suggest is do not run R# in VS.NET 2008 without proper support on R# side.
 Wait a bit, it will come.
-I am saying so because coding in VS.NET 2008 without fully capable R# running is PAIN...

-PS: Any ideas how soon R# will be updated to deal with reality?
+I am saying so because coding in VS.NET 2008 without fully capable R# running is&nbsp;PAIN... </p> <p>PS: Any ideas how soon R# will be updated to deal with reality?</p>